-The Lyrid meteor shower 2024: How to watch
+The Orionid meteor shower 2024: How to watch

-From a dark sky location, you can expect to see an average of about 18 meteors per hour during the shower's peak, though up to 100 meteors per hour are sometimes seen.
-Use timeanddate.com to find ideal times and viewing directions for your location.
+From a dark sky location, you can expect to see an average of about 20 meteors per hour during the shower's peak activity, though on rare occasions the Orionids can display 50-75 meteors per hour.
+The meteor shower should be visible in both the Northern and Southern Hemisphere.
+Use timeanddate.com to find ideal times and viewing directions for your location, or check out The American Meteor Society's page to learn more.

-Where can I watch the Lyrid meteor shower?
+Where can I watch the Orionid meteor shower?

 The best way to watch a meteor shower is from a dark sky site, so it helps to get away from city lights as much as you can.
-To watch, go to the darkest place you can, let your eyes adjust, and look overhead — but avoid staring directly at the Moon.
+Skywatchers should go to the darkest place they can, let their eyes adjust, and look overhead — but avoid staring directly at the Moon.

 This content is hosted by a third party (youtube.com), which uses marketing cookies.
 Please accept marketing cookies to watch this video.